niazahamd89/MultiPoseSeg/README.md

 #### Note:

-1. Please correctly give the path to the `dataset folder` and `check point files` in the `config.py` file.
+1. Please correctly set the path to the `dataset folder` and `check point files` in the `config.py` file.
 2. Currently we only support single-gpu training (Recommended: TITAN RTX).

 # Test: